aws/aws-cdk/packages/aws-cdk-docs/src/guidelines.rst

 |cfn| deletes the old construct, including any resources created by the construct,
 when you deploy the new construct.

-* Use TypeScript unless you are a single-language shop You can use constructs made in TypeScript in any other supported language.
+**Use TypeScript unless you are a single-language shop.**

+  You can use constructs made in TypeScript in any other supported language.
   The converse is not supported.

-* Use compositions instead of inheritance
+**Use compositions instead of inheritance.**

-  Most constructs should directly extend the `Construct` class instead of another construct.
-  For example,
-  when defining a |level2| construct that represents an AWS resource, do not extend the corresponding |level1| construct.
-  Instead, extend the `Construct` class and add the |level1| resource as a child.
+  Most constructs should directly extend the **Construct** class instead of another construct.
+For example, when defining a Library construct that represents an AWS resource, do not extend the corresponding Resource construct.
+Instead, extend the **Construct** class and add the resource as a child.
+Give the primary Resource construct the name ``"Resource"``.

 .. _property_guidelines: